paketo-buildpacks/rfcs/README.md

 What constitutes a "substantial" change may include the following but is not limited to:
 - Changes to [Paketo Spec](todo.com)
 - Adding/Removing a repository to Paketo
-- Changes to the contents of the Data Format file listed [here](https://github.com/buildpacks/spec/blob/master/buildpack.md#data-format)
+- Changes to the contents of the Data Format files defined [here](https://github.com/buildpacks/spec/blob/master/buildpack.md#data-format)
 - Changes that affect the contents of the output image
 - Process changes
 - Governance changes